Two-Player Tower of Hanoi: General play

 \section{General play}

-In this section we regard `an odd or even number of moves' in the one-player game in the same sense as for the two-player games; no disk will be moved twice unless some other disk has been moved between.
+In this section we regard `an odd or even number of moves' in the one-player game in the same sense as for the two-player games; no disk will be moved twice unless some other disk has been moved in between.
 Each odd numbered move thus moves the smallest disk, and in fact we could equivalently have chosen to let \one\ lead the game.
-The initial position throughout the paper is all disks on Peg~1.
+Recall that the starting position throughout the paper is all disks on Peg~1.
+The following two results are easy well-known consequences of the graph representation of Tower of Hanoi; we complement with proofs by induction.

-\begin{thm} For three pegs, $n\ge 2$ disks can be transferred from an initial position to any position using an odd number of moves.
+\begin{thm} For three pegs, $n\ge 2$ disks can be transferred from the starting position to any position using an odd number of moves.
 That is, in the two-player version, the first player can force play to any position in an odd number of moves. \end{thm}

 \begin{proof} We use induction on $n$ and the fact that the smallest disk is always moved on the odd numbered moves.
 For $n=2$, Table~\ref{table:1} gives examples of sequences for transferring the two disks from Peg~1 to each of the nine possible positions, using in each case an odd number of moves.
 Suppose now that the result is true for $n\ge 2$ disks.
-We want to transfer $n+1$ disks from an initial position, say from Peg~1, to a position $P$.
+We want to transfer $n+1$ disks from the starting position, say from Peg~1, to a position $P$.
 We distinguish different cases depending on the position of the largest disk LD in $P$.
 If LD is on Peg~1 in $P$, we have just to transfer the $n$ other disks from Peg~1 to the position $P$ and we do it by using an odd number of moves by induction hypothesis.
 Otherwise, if LD is on, say Peg~2 in $P$, we transfer the $n$ smallest disks from Peg~1 to Peg~3 using $n_1$ moves, the LD from Peg~1 to Peg~2, and finally the $n$ smallest disks from Peg~3 to the position $P$ using $n_2$ moves.
 Thus, we have transferred the $n+1$ disks from Peg~1 to the position $P$ using $n_1+n_2+1$ moves and, since $n_1$ and $n_2$ are odd by induction hypothesis, this number of moves is odd.
 If LD is on peg 3, the argument is the same.
 This completes the proof. \end{proof}

-\begin{cor} For three pegs, $n\ge 2$ disks can be transferred from an initial position to any intermediate position using an even number of moves. \end{cor}
+\begin{cor} For three pegs, $n\ge 2$ disks can be transferred from the starting position to any intermediate position using an even number of moves. \end{cor}

 \begin{proof} Let $P$ be an intermediate position and suppose that the smallest disk is on Peg~p.
 Since $P$ is an intermediate position, we know that one of the two other pegs, Peg~q or Peg~r, contains at least one disk.
 Let QD be the smallest disk of the disks on Peg~q and Peg~r and suppose WLOG that QD is on Peg~q.
 Let $P'$ be the position where all the disks are positioned like in $P$, except QD which is on Peg~r, instead of Peg~q in $P$.
 Since all the disks can be transferred from Peg~1 to the position $P'$ using an odd number moves by Theorem~\ref{thm:1}, we reach the position $P$ by only adding one move of transferring QD from Peg~r to Peg~q.
 Indeed, the smallest disk was moved in the previous move to achieve the position $P'$.
 Thus, we have transferred all the disks from Peg~p to the position $P$ using an even number of moves. \end{proof}